 Greendale Bat Removal

-Bats are nocturnal creatures, so you’ll likely spot them flying around your home at night.
+Bats are night-flying creatures so they will likely be visible at night.
 If there’s a colony living in your attic or walls and leaving droppings behind, it can be pretty disturbing to see them flying around your house.
-They can also transmit diseases such as bat guano, which could cause serious health problems to people.
+Plus, they carry diseases that could potentially hurt people and spread through their waste products, like bat guano.

 Once you’ve confirmed a bat problem, it’s time to call for help from experts; if left untreated, these animals can cause serious damage and pose health risks.
 Bats may look harmless, but their guano is full of dangerous spores that can lead to histoplasmosis – an infection that often leads to flu-like symptoms at first with more severe respiratory issues later on down the road.
-AAAC Wildlife Removal can help you with any questions or concerns about bat control.
+If you have any questions about bat control or handling of a bat problem, contact AAAC Wildlife Removal for information and assistance.

 Bat Extermination vs. Bat Removal